 To enhance the quality of life for individuals, families and communities through education, research, creative endeavors and public service.

-The Department of Family and Consumer Sciences is inspired by the belief that a supportive, challenging learning environment is a foundation for the personal, intellectual and professional development of our students, faculty and staff.
+The Department of Family and Consumer Sciences (FCS) is inspired by the belief that a supportive, challenging learning environment is a foundation for the personal, intellectual and professional development of our students, faculty and staff.

-Family and Consumer Sciences (FCS) encompasses the study of relationships among people and their personal environments, focusing on the impact of physical, biological and social environments on human behavior and development.
+Family and Consumer Sciences encompasses the study of relationships among people and their personal environments, focusing on the impact of physical, biological and social environments on human behavior and development.

 We prepare students to become informed citizens and professionals through the study of our programs.

 Professionals in Family and Consumer Sciences are concerned with the well-being of individuals and families and the products, services and practices that affect them.
 Graduates find many and varied career opportunities in business, industry, health and human services, and educational settings.
-(See option descriptions for specific information.)
+(See program descriptions for specific information.)